-Natchez, located the banks of the mighty Mississippi River, was a center for cotton farming.
+Natchez, located on the banks of the mighty Mississippi River, was a center for cotton farming.
 Many prominent northern families owned land, homes, and businesses in the area and as such, Natchez served as a refuge for Union soldiers during the Civil War.

 These districts include over one thousand structures individually listed on the National Register of Historic Places and a dozen designated as National Historic Landmarks.
-During the Spring and Fall, celebrated Pilgrimage Tours are open to the public and showcase the stunning architecture of 25 privately owned mansions, dependencies and outbuildings.
+During the spring and fall, celebrated Pilgrimage Tours are open to the public.
+They showcase the stunning architecture of 25 privately owned mansions, dependencies, and outbuildings.

 The historical architecture was heavily influenced by French, British, and Spanish culture.
 Some designs follow traditional standards that are both strict and sophisticated, while others are more individualistic creations.
 For instance, Melrose is purely Greek Revival, while Longwood is the most elaborate octagonal house in the United States, known as the “Oriental Villa.”